 In 1940, with the onset of World War II, Paul Rosenberg moved to New York where he continued Paul Rosenberg & Co. at a gallery space on East 57th Street, and later moved the gallery to East 79th Street.
 Paul’s son, and Marianne Rosenberg's father, Alexandre P. Rosenberg (1921-1987) remained in Europe to fight with the Free French Forces.
 In 1946, Alexandre joined the New York gallery to continue his father’s legacy as a dealer and collector, and became the founding President of the Art Dealers Association of America in 1962.

 Rosenberg & Co. exhibits works by Impressionist, Modern, and contemporary artists.
-The gallery represents the estates of Beatrice Mandelman, Reuben Nakian, Louis Ribak,and Fred Stein, as well as the contemporary artists Brendan Stuart Burns, Maureen Chatfield, and Tom John.
+The gallery represents the estates of Beatrice Mandelman, Reuben Nakian, Louis Ribak, Fred Stein, and Jeffrey Wasserman, as well as the contemporary artists Brendan Stuart Burns, Maureen Chatfield, Tom John, and Diane Love.

 Location and Hours

 Rosenberg & Co. occupies the ground floor of 19 East 66th Street, on the upper east side of Manhattan.

 Regular gallery opening hours are Monday through Saturday, 10am to 6pm.

 Please refer to the 'Contact' page for information regarding summer hours and holiday closures.